epicfaace/indexed_gzip/README.md

 ## Intended use

-You may find `indexed_gzip` useful if you need to read from large GZIP files.
+You may find `indexed_gzip_fileobj_fork_epicfaace` useful if you need to read from large GZIP files.
-A major advantage of `indexed_gzip` is that it will work with any GZIP file.
+A major advantage of `indexed_gzip_fileobj_fork_epicfaace` is that it will work with any GZIP file.
 However, if you have control over the creation of your GZIP files, you may wish to consider some alternatives: